jchen397/Messenger485-facebook-messenger/README.md

 ## Description

-Facebook Messenger Clone App that allows for real time messessing
+- Facebook Messenger Clone App that allows for real time messessing.

+- Utilized Next.js 14, React, and Tailwind to create a clone of Messenger that allows for real time messaging between users with Pusher.
+User’s account credentials authentication is managed by NextAuth, with Google and Github account integrations.
+Unit testing covered by Jest.

+- Applied Prisma and MongoDB to allow users to create and manage accounts capable of viewing online status, real time message other users, marking messages seen, and creating group chats.

 ## Technologies Used